Nato Chkheidze

 Nato Chkheidze (Georgian: ნატო ჩხეიძე, born on June 1, 1960) is a Georgian businesswoman and politician, co-founder of the Omega Group with her husband Zaza Okuashvili, and a member of Parliament in 1999-2004 and since 2020.

 Born in the family of author Otar Chkheidze, she became a doctor in the last years of Soviet Georgia and launched her political career in 1999 by being elected to the Parliament of Georgia as a member of the Traditionalist Party.
 An ally of Adjara strongman Aslan Abashidze, she left politics as Mikheil Saakashvili came to power following the Rose Revolution and as the new authorities came down on her family business over alleged tax evasion, leading to the controversial closure of Iberia TV.
 After Saakashvili's loss in 2012, she joined the Alliance of Patriots of Georgia, a far-right political party with ties to Russia and was re-elected to Parliament in 2016.
 During that time, she led two highly-controversial visits to Moscow, before leaving the party in 2018 after accusing it of cooperating with the authorities just as Omega Group was once again facing financial pressure from the government.

 Joining the State for the People party, which merged with the Saakashvili-affiliated United National Movement, she was reelected in 2020 but took office only in May 2021 after months of a boycott over alleged electoral fraud.
-She serves as vice-chair of the UNM's parliamentary faction "Strength Is in Unity".
+She served as vice-chair of the UNM's parliamentary faction "Strength Is in Unity" until May 2023, before leaving the faction along with other SFP members.

 Family and early life

-Nato Chkheidze was born on June 1, 1960 in Gori, daughter of the famous author Otar Chkeidze.
+Nato Chkheidze was born on June 1, 1960, in Gori, daughter of the famous author Otar Chkeidze.
 Descendant of the noble Chkhetidze family, she grew up in the family's home in the village of Kelktseuli, at the time in Soviet Georgia.
 At 17 years old, she started working in the State Book Depository of Tbilisi, the state-run local library, before beginning her studies at the Tbilisi State Medical Institute.
 In 1984, she received a doctorate in medical sciences, before beginning a residency at the Anatomy Laboratory of the Tbilisi Polyclinic and became a doctor in 1986 at the First Clinical Hospital of Tbilisi.
 While starting her political career, she also continued work in the medical field as an assistant to the Tbilisi Medical Institute until 1999.

 Nato Chkheidze is married to wealthy businessman Zaza Okuashvili, owner of the Omega Group.
 They have two sons.